Andy-yun-liang/RAG_EXAMPLE/README.md

     Creating a local vector store using ChromaDB

-    Embedding text with OpenAI Embeddings
+    Embedding text with an OpenAI Embedding model

     Performing vector similarity search